Knowledge

 Keep on being consistent in maintaining the accuracy of your shooting.

-By paper tuning your bow, you will be trying to shoot your arrow through a piece of paper.
+By paper tuning your bow, you’ll be trying to shoot your arrow through a piece of paper.

 This is another excellent technique that will help you better in your shooting.

-Paper tuning will ensure that there is no porpoising and fishtailing in the arrow.
+Paper tuning will ensure that there’s no porpoising and fishtailing in the arrow.

 The path that the arrow will follow will be straight.